How to Become PCI Compliant and Avoid Unethical PCI Fees

 A firewall is a customizable piece of software that allows you to control who can access your computer networks.
-Installing one allows you to deny traffic to and from outsiders, ultimately providing a protective layer from malicious intent.
+Installing a firewall allows you to deny traffic to and from outsiders, ultimately providing a protective layer from malicious intent.

 2. Create your own, unique passwords.

 If you’re still using the default passwords provided by the systems or vendors, you’re putting your business at serious risk, as those passwords are the easiest way for a hacker to access your systems.
-Why?
-Because the defaults are widely known.
-Think about it, if everyone using system X initially gets set up with the same password, what is stopping a hacker from doing the same to learn that default password?
+Require a strong password, or even two-step authentication, to access any systems that card data touches.

 3. Protect stored cardholder data.